“Van Buren – one of the biggest names in British illusionists”

 Again in partnership with Gandey World Class Productions ‘Van Buren & Gandey’ launched ‘The Victorian Wonders Carnival Show’ at the Brighton Festival.
 The tented show is “a mixture of Victorian Steampunk wonders mixed with elements of a theatrical play, sideshows and a large-scale magic and illusion show with the showmanship of the fairground”.
 This show then embarked on an on-going world tour as well as featuring alongside the contemporary touring Cirque Surreal Show.

-Andrew has become the recognised go to expert for plate spinning, particularly for TV game shows including The Generation Game, and children’s TV shows including Blue Peter.
-(See Plate Spinning Page).
+Andrew has become the recognised go to plate spinner expert for plate spinning with real breakable plates, particularly for contestant games and television gameshows including multiple appearances on The Generation Game, Cilla Black’s Moment of Truth, Get Your Act Together and children’s TV shows including Blue Peter, The Slammer and CBBC’s Best of Friends.
+Also using the plate spinning as a corporate lecture and business advertising aid (See Plate Spinning Page).

 Andrew was proudly involved in the unveiling of a plaque to Philip Astley in Monte Carlo by HSH Prince Albert and Princess Stephanie.
-Also within Astley’s birthplace there has been several permanent markers created and over 100 events celebrating Astley’s legacy.
+Also within Astley’s birthplace there has been several permanent markers created and Andrew was involved in over 100 events celebrating the anniversary of Astley’s legacy.

-For more details about the Philip Astley Project visit www.philipastley.org.uk
+For more details about the Philip Astley Project and its amazing team please visit www.philipastley.org.uk

 In 2019 Fred Van Buren and Connie Greta were awarded the Freedom of the Borough of Newcastle-under-Lyme for their lifetime in show business and initial work in raising awareness of Philip Astley.

-To learn more about the Van Buren Family and to hear stories of their adventures why not take a look at the Van Buren Story Documentary or attend one of Andrew Van Buren’s talks:
+To learn more about the Van Buren Family and to hear stories of their adventures why not take a look at the Van Buren Story Documentary or attend one of Andrew Van Buren’s Talks and Lectures

 They are involved in a number of other projects including the Philip Astley Project.